-Sr. No. Requirement Disc losure
+Sr. No. Requirement Disc osure

 1. The ratio of the remuneration of each Director Name of Director Ratio

 to the median remuneration of the employees Mr. R. Sridhar 425.69

-of the Company for the financial year Mr. Deep Jaggi # 76.56
+of the Company for the financial year Mr. Deep Jaggi [#] 76.56

 Mr. Bobby Parikh® 4.26

 Mr. Hemant Kaul® 4.26

 Ms. Naina Krishna Murthy® 4.26

 Mr. Dhanpal Jhaveri NA

 Mr. Vibhor Talreja NA

 Mr. Aditya Joshi NA

 Mr. Munish Dayal NA

-2. The percentage increase in remuneration of each Director, Chief Financial Officer, Chief Executive Officer and Company Secretary in Percentage Increase in their remuneration during the financial year under review
+2. The percentage increase in remuneration of Name of Director / CEO / Percentage Increase in their

+each Director, Chief Financial Officer, Chief CFO/ CS remuneration during the

+Executive Officer and Company Secretary in financial year under review

 the financial year Mr. R. Sridhar Nil

 Mr. Deep Jaggi NA

 Mr. Bobby Parikh 0

 Mr. Hemant Kaul 0

 Ms. Naina Krishna Murthy 0

 Mr. Dhanpal Jhaveri NA

 Mr. Vibhor Talreja NA

 Mr. Aditya Joshi NA

 Mr. Munish Dayal NA

 Mr. Amol Joshi 3%

 Mr. Jitendra Bhati (CS) 18%

 3. The percentage increase in the median remuneration of employees in the financial year -28%

-4. Number of permanent employees on the rolls of Company at the end of financial year 2613
+4. Number of permanent employees on the rolls 2613

+of Company at the end of financial year 20.0

-5. Average percentile increase already made
+5. Average percentile increase already made Due to increase in number of of employees mainly at entry

-in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and of employees other than decreased to -25.31% as c managerial personnel, has ompared to average salaries
+٠. in the salaries of employees other than the

+managerial personnel in the last financial

+year and its comparison with the percentile

+increase in the managerial remuneration and · -

-justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration for FY 2021-22 is 17.98% m he Managerial Remuneration nainly due to appointment of Time Director designated as ary 10, 2022.
+justification thereof and point out if there are

+any exceptional circumstances for increase in ne Managerial Remuneration

+the managerial remuneration ainly due to appointment of

+- Time Director designated as

+CEO with effect from February

-6. Affirmation that the remuneration is as per Remuneration Policy of the Company eration paid is as per the
+6. Affirmation that the remuneration is as per

+Remuneration Policy of the Company Remuneration Policy of the Company.